radius-project/docs/docs/content/reference/resource-schema/connector-schema/cache/redis/index.md

 ## Methods

-The following methods are available on the Redis connector:
+The following methods are available on the Redis link:

 | Method | Description |
 |--------|-------------|